Educational App Development of Corporate Education App

 Three launches actually: native apps for iOS and Android, as well as a web version.
-The client had just a prototype and a main idea on how a finished app should work.
+The client had just a prototype and the main idea of how a finished app should work.
 On the basis of this, we developed three apps from scratch.

 The first one was an iOS app.
 We created a frontend based on the client’s needs and vision of the app.
 The functionality required for creating and managing Paths was implemented on a complex backend.
 After a few QA rounds, we released Unleesh to the App Store successfully and on time.

 But the customer soon realized their understanding of the app was incomplete.
-It became clear that the app needed to be improved to better communicate the Unleesh ideas and principles.
+It became clear that the app needed to be improved to better communicate Unleesh ideas and principles.
 So the client came up with a major style and functionality redesign with a better UI/UX.
 We reworked lots of screens, added new important features, but saved the existing architecture.
 Our team stayed focused and got everything done quickly to meet the originally estimated deadline.
 We were on fire and released both iOS and Android apps at the same time.

 Although Unleesh was created as a mobile-first platform, after a while it was realized that some of the corporate customers required a web-version.
 So that’s what we implemented next, and Unleesh became available on all screens.